-Welcome to Lee County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Lee County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Lee County is located in the North-Eastern portion of Mississippi.
 The county was formed on December 10, 1866 and was named in honor of beloved Confederate General Robert E. Lee.

 The modern city of Tupelo stands upon ancient, hallowed ground.
 When Spanish explorer Hernando De Soto passed through this area in 1540, he encountered an established Chickasaw Indian civilization nestled in the wooded hills and valleys.
 The Chickasaws, who had a reputation as fierce fighters, ultimately drove De Soto westward toward his discovery of the Mississippi River.

 In 1736, at the height of the French and Indian War, a bloody battle erupted near Tupelo between the British-armed Chickasaws and the combined invading forces of the French and the Choctaw Indians.
 Known as the Battle of Ackia, the engagement left the area in firm British control and contributed to the Crown’s eventual domination of North America.
 From the earliest Indian settlement, the Tupelo area was linked to the outside world via the now-historic Natchez Trace.
 The Trace was established by the Chickasaws as a route of commerce with the Natchez Indians to the south.
 Traveled by the British in the 18th century, the Trace increased in importance as settlers poured into the frontier.

 The Civil War also left its mark upon the Tupelo area.
 The Battle of Tupelo, in mid-1864, pitted Union troops against Confederate cavalry bent on controlling railroad traffic supplying the Union campaign against Atlanta